-- Labs are short exercises done in class and submitted in class. - Homework assignments are longer exercises designed to take one to two weeks to complete. - The course project is designed to take three weeks to complete.
+- Labs are short exercises completed and submitted in class. - Homework assignments are longer exercises designed to take one to two weeks to complete. - The course project is designed to take three weeks to complete.

-This course uses the python programming language.
+This course uses the Python programming language.
 All labs and homework assignments are expected to be formulated as notebooks in Google Colaboratory.